princebansal7/Learn-React/README.md

 ### 2. Key Points:

+- To learn about ES6 Methods and Concepts in JavaScript: <a href="https://github.com/princebansal7/Web-Dev-Basics" target="_blank">Click here</a>
 - **Let's Understand the FOLDER STRUCTURE:**

   At beginner level you only need to observe two folders